 Three really really important things to look for in your final choice no matter how many Megapixels a camera has:

-The optical zoom is 3 or more (digital zoom is flummery and irrelevant); be aware that too large an optical zoom range may result in some distortion of the image at extremes of the range; also zoom powers above 6 would benefit greatly from an image stabilizer feature in the camera to counteract hand or wind shake.
+The optical zoom range is adequate for your needs (digital zoom is flummery and irrelevant); be aware that too large an optical zoom range may result in some distortion of the image at extremes of the range; also zoom powers above 6 would benefit greatly from an image stabilizer feature in the camera or the lens to counteract hand or wind shake.
 The optical-type image stabilizers are the most effective.

 You must see a good view in a large LCD screen in bright(!) sunlight.
 Many cameras' LCD screens are so washed out you cannot see enough detail to know if you are taking, or have taken, a good picture.
 Do not believe the reviews or the camera salesperson.
 Insist on taking the camera outside into bright sunshine to see for yourself.
 YES, SHOP ON A SUNNY DAY AND TAKE THE CAMERA OUTSIDE TO TEST THE LCD SCREEN BEFORE YOU BUY!
 A good salesperson will go outside with you and coach you about camera controls.
 If they are too busy to go outside, and hesitate to let you loose alone outside with this fairly valuable item, take a leaf from the car test drives and leave them a photocopy of your driver's licence as security.
 Or let them hold your kid for collateral.
 (You will bring back the camera and collect the kid right???)
 Or shop at a real camera store where they understand and appreciate the issue.

-The camera allows you to change the default settings and remembers YOUR preferred new settings when you turn the camera on again.
-I was in an aircraft museum where the best pictures were obtained using natural light; my darn camera always reverted to auto flash when turned on and I had to cycle it to the no-flash setting again.
+Most cameras today allow you to change the default settings and remember YOUR preferred new settings when you turn the camera on again.
+I was in an aircraft museum where the best pictures were obtained using natural light; my early camera always reverted to auto flash when it was turned on, and I had to remember to manually cycle it to the no-flash setting again before taking a picture.
 In a museum that does not allow flash, it would not be hard to forget to reset the camera one time and get kicked out.

 Must-Have Camera Accessories